casualsnek/cassowary/README.md

 ```

 This will create a `dist` folder inside `app-linux` which contains the installable wheel file.
-A `bin` folder will also be created inside `app-windows` containing the setup files for Windows.
+A `bin` folder will also be created inside `app-win` containing the setup files for Windows.

 # 5. How can I help?
 - Improve the README.md